pyzo/pyzo/README.md

 ### Installation

-Pyzo runs on Python3 and needs Pyside or PyQt4 or PyQt5.
+Pyzo runs on Python3 and needs PySide/PySide2/PyQt4/PyQt5.
 On a modern OS these should be easy to obtain.
-One can then install Pyzo with `sudo python3 -m pip install pyzo`
+One can then install Pyzo with `python3 -m pip install pyzo`

 We also provide binaries for Windows, Linux and OS X.